 Our devoted team of experienced, independent brokers are here 7 days a week to help assist you with the choices.
 Receive your custom quote today and discover the savings.
 It's fast & free!

-Why settle for the best rate at ONE carrier, when you can see the best rates from ALL the carriers?
+Why settle for the best rate at ONE carrier, when you can see the cheapest insurance rates from ALL the competing carriers?

 Applicants are split up into rate categories depending on their age, sex and smoking status.
 From there they get further broken down into sub categories - health history, pre-existing conditions, family history, personal lifestyle, occupation risk, travel risk and so on.